Enable Transport Layer Security in SuperSocket

 In TLS communications, the client side certificate is not a must, but some systems require much higher security guarantee.
 This feature allow you to validate the client side certificate from the server side.

-"clientCertificateRequired": true
+"clientCertificateRequired": true,

 }